 Employment agreements must have certain clauses.
 Additional clauses should be agreed which suit the needs of the organisation and the employee.

-Offering employment agreements
+Offering and negotiating employment agreements

 Employment agreement builder